kalyanAVT/Mini-GPT-PHI2-Chatbot-BERT-Fine-Tuning/readme.md

 > 🔗 **[Try it on Google Colab](<https://colab.research.google.com/drive/17VTr89QegjvgTTx4a_doLZXAs6Bn_mQb?usp=sharing>)**
 > Download the notebook and execute cell by cell to run everything in one place — including BERT + Phi-2 + GPT!
+> But you have to upload the python files and dataset file to use it.
 ---

 ### 🛠️ Local Setup Instructions